 Throughout the United States, drunk driving is a serious problem.
 The state of Georgia is no exception.
-Drunk driving is one of the leading causes of car accidents in our state.
-When your body is under the influence of alcohol and/or other controlled substances like drugs, your brain simply can’t process sights and sounds as it normally would.
+Drunk while under the influence is one of the leading causes of car accidents in our state.
+When your body is under the influence of a controlled substance like drugs or alcohol, your brain simply can’t process sights and sounds as it normally would.
 Reaction times crawl to a halt.
 Judgement calls come slower.
 Even a fraction of a second can matter when trying to avoid an accident.

 We can do better.
 We all have that friend, co-worker, or family member who regularly gets behind the wheel after spending the night at the bar or with a friendly six-pack.
 We all know that carpooling options, taxis, public transportation options, and Uber/Lyft options are available to help people get home safely, but we don’t always force that friend, co-worker, or family member to use those options.
 We all can do better.

 If you or someone you love has been injured in a car accident with a drunk or otherwise chemically-impaired driver, you have legal options.
 By filing a drunk driving accident lawsuit against the guilty driver, you send a message stating that we can all do better and that we must.

 How Serious of a Problem is Drunk Driving?